Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 873 trips per day across all routes, equating to approximately 84 weekly trips per stop.
+Service frequency averages 873 trips per day across all routes, equating to approximately 84 weekly trips per individual stop.

 Frequently Asked Questions - Transport